gszczure/Frontend_EasyMeet_Desktop_App/README.md

 > This repository **will no longer be maintained or updated**.
 > No further improvements or changes will be made.
 >
-> It contains the **frontend of the MeetMe app (desktop version)**.
+> It contains the **frontend of the EasyMeet App (desktop version)**.
 > This desktop version of the MeetMe app was the **pre-web version** of the application.
 > The web version is still being actively updated.
 > New Version Available: 🌐 [MeetMe Web App](https://meetme-web-q5ol.onrender.com/)  |  📂 [Frontend Repo](https://github.com/gszczure/MeetMe_Web_App)

-# MeetMeApp
+# EasyMeetApp

-MeetMeApp is an application for organizing meetups, allowing users to create and join events, such as "BBQ in Pisary."
+EasyMeetApp is an application for organizing meetups, allowing users to create and join events, such as "BBQ in Pisary."
 The app was created to address the challenge of finding a convenient date for a gathering among a larger group of friends, where each person had different time preferences.
 Thanks to the app, finding a common date for a meeting has become much easier.

 Below, you'll find details about installation, technologies, and the app's core features.